"When God designed the land sake project for

 to be an "experiment" because I was NOT raised on a farm, but only had tiny

-gardens in city backyards, and various animals (pets) during my lifespan.
+gardens in city backyards, and the only animals kept were "pets."
 Am

-retired now, so have lots of time to learn some new things, like... grow my
+retired now, so have lots of time to learn some new things, like... growing my

 own heirloom veggies, canning, fishing and hunting, raising chickens,